nbejerano/TA-Matching-Algorithm/README.md

  └── sequential.py         # Implementation of the Sequential Algorithm
 ```

-For more detailed project insights, see the [Final Project Paper](./Final%20Paper.pdf).
+For more detailed project insights, see Final Paper.docx